 There are many Medicare Part C providers in Ohio, including Humana, Trinity Health, and Aetna.
 Premiums and copay costs for Part C plans vary, based upon the type of plan you purchase.

 You can compare the costs of Medicare Advantage plans at Medicare’s plan finder tool.
-The range of monthly premiums for Medicare Advantage plans in Ohio is $0 to $224.

 Medicare Part D is prescription drug coverage.
 You are eligible for Medicare Part D if you have or are enrolling in original Medicare.
 Some Medicare Advantage plans include prescription drug coverage, eliminating your need for a separate Part D plan.